Iron Sucrose (EYE-urn SOO-krose)

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have a family history of iron overload disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have low blood pressure or a family history of iron overload disorder.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects: